 I STAGE: The first tactical decisions of Roman troops and Spartacist supporters in winter 72/73 BCE

 II STAGE: Events of 72 BCE (according to Appian).

 III STAGE: Events of 72 BCE (according to Plutarch).

 IV STAGE: Events of early year 71 BCE Crassus takes command of the Roman legions, confronts the rebels and forces Spartacus to retreat to Lucania near Messina.

-V STAGE: The last period of wars in 71 BCE Spartacus forces manage to pull the Crassus legions from the “ring” and head north towards the Petelia Mountains.
+V STAGE: In the last period of wars in 71 BCE Spartacus forces manage to pull the Crassus legions from the “ring” and head north towards the Petelia Mountains.
 Ultimately, however, the situation forces Spartacus to turn back and fight a battle that decided about the fall of the rebellion.

-Most of the insurgents died in the battles.
+As for the insurgents – most of them died in direct combat.
 Six thousand prisoners captured by Crassus’ legions were crucified on the Appian Way from Rome to Capua, where the rebellion began.
 It was supposed to be a lesson and a warning against a possible outbreak of another uprising2.